Six coaching changes a highlight at midpoint of NHL season - WHIZ News

 Unfortunately, many NHL coaches have not been surviving lately.

-“We’ve had a lot of volatility this year,” Maguire said.
+“We’ve had a lot of volatility this year,” McGuire said.
 “There was a lot of volatility last summer.
 Hopefully it is going to straighten out a little bit here, the next little while.”

 History says midseason change rarely brings a championship.